srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_02-getting-started-with-azure-iot-services.md

 1. On the **IoT hub** blade, in the **Subscription** dropdown, ensure that the Azure subscription that you intend to use for this course is selected.

-    The _Basics_ tab that is selected initially contains uninitialized fields that you are required to fill in, but there are settings on the _Size and scale_ tab that you will need to be familiar with as well.
+    The _Basics_ tab that is selected initially contains uninitialized fields that you are required to fill in, but there are settings on other tabs that you will need to be familiar with as well.

-1. To the right of **Resource group**, open the **Select existing** dropdown, and then click **rg-az220**
+1. To the right of **Resource group**, open the dropdown, and then click **rg-az220**

     This is the resource group that you created in the previous lab.
 You will be grouping the resources that you create for this course together in the same resource group.
 It is best practice to group related resources in this way, and will help you to clean up your resources when you no longer need them.